jellever/StreamDivert/README.md

 ```

 The [-f] flag, when present, will modify the Windows Firewall to add an exception for the application to properly redirect incoming traffic to another port.
+The [-v] flag control the logging verbosity.
+When provided, StreamDivert will log details about redirected packets and streams.

 ## Some Use Cases
 *  Diverting outbound C&C traffic to a local socket for dynamic malware analysis.